dawanda/jQuery.currency/README.md

   microformat: {
     selector: "span.cash",            // The jQuery selector of the whole microformat
     amount: {
-      selector: "span.number",        // The jQuery selector of the amount field
+      selector: "span.number",        // The jQuery selector of the amount
       value: "content"                // The amount value can be found in the tag's content },
     currency: {
-      selector: "abbr.currency",      // The jQuery selector of the currency field
+      selector: "abbr.currency",      // The jQuery selector of the currency
       value: "title"                  // The currency value can be found in the tag's title attribute },
     unit: {
       selector: "abbr.symbol",
       value: [ "title", "content" ]   // If 'value' is an array, each location in the array is searched in order.
-                                      // In this case, the unit value will be looked for in the title attribute first, then
+                                      // In this case, the unit value will be searched first in the title attribute, then
                                       // in the tag's content.
     }
   }